 Routine screening guidelines for anal cancer or precancer have yet to be universally adopted because there have not yet been enough studies for the government and medical communities to recommend routine screening.
 The predominant guidelines tend to focus only on HIV-positive individuals.
 New York State, for example, recommends annual anal pap smears for HIV-positive men and women.

 There is increasing evidence to support screening for precancers.
-The NIH is currently funding what is known as the ANCHOR study, which will be the first randomised control trial for anal precancer screening efficacy and treatment.
+The NIH is currently funding what is known as the ANCHOR study, which will be the first randomized control trial for anal precancer screening efficacy and treatment.
 This is the first study that the NIH has ever supported on anal precancer screening.
 It is hoped that standards of care will be developed from this study and embraced by the government and medical community.
 You can read more about this study here.

 Please see our Medical Resources page to find a clinician providing screening services in your area.